Alfred Ritter von Hubicki

+Military career

 By the time of the Anschluss of Austria in 1938 he had reached the rank of Generalmajor as the commander of the Austrian Army motorized division and transferred to the Wehrmacht with the same rank and was appointed commander of the 4th Light Division upon its formation in Vienna.
 The unit was renamed the 9th Panzer Division and Hubicki commanded it through the invasion of Poland in which it took part in the Battle of Jordanów and Battle of Jaroslaw.
 It then took part in the invasions of France and The Netherlands and Hubicki was promoted to Generalleutnant in August 1940.
 He then led the division in the Balkans and was awarded the Knight's Cross of the Iron Cross for his role in that campaign.

 He was promoted to General der Panzertruppe on 1 October 1942 and after commanding a special unit at the OKW he was appointed as the head of the German Military Mission to Slovakia.
 He was retired from active service in March 1945 and died in 1971.